Sogasu Chooda Tarama!

-Sogasu Chooda Tarama! is a 1995 Telugu language romance film directed by Gunasekhar.
+Sogasu Chooda Tarama! (trans."Is it possible to fully look at such divine beauty and elegance?") is a 1995 Telugu language romance film directed by Gunasekhar.
 The film stars Naresh, Indraja, Tanikella Bharani, Mallikarjuna Rao, and Ramana Murthy.
-The film won four Nandi Awards.
+It won four Nandi Awards.
 It was not commercially successful.
-The film is an unofficial remake of 1993 American film Indecent Proposal.
+The film is an uncredited remake of 1993 American film Indecent Proposal.